niksu/dosarray/doc/3D_printing.md

 into a 3D model in a standard open format, and fed it into a 3D printing toolchain.

-Note that generating such graphs can be done retractively for experiments, and doesn't require redo-ing experiments.
+Note that generating such graphs can be done retroactively for experiments, and doesn't require redo-ing experiments.
 For the example mentioned earlier we pbtained the [availability.data](https://gitlab.com/niksu/dostbin/blob/master/results/1/availability.data)